Eyantra698Sumanto/Digital-Design-on-FPGA/README.md

 The Seven Segment Display interfacing is done in this workshop using the Virtual FPGA in Makerchip.
 A System Verilog code is written in order to describe the functionallity of the seven segment display.
 A reg is used to store a BCD value and is incremented for every count of the counter and then converted to Seven Segment equivalent using the above truth table.

-Please refer the project from the following link:</br>
+Please refer the following link for the project:</br>
 </br>
 https://www.makerchip.com/sandbox/0mZf5hwmG/0Wnhyjg#</br>
 </br>